 Fogo de Chao – Pricey but worth it.
 Here you get your meat served on a sword.
 And not just any meat, but Brazilan steakhouse meats.
 With items like steak, chicken, lamb, and pork along with a gourmet salad bar, there’s something for every taste.
 It’s also a very nice setting.

-There are loads to do in the city.
+There are loads of things to do in Atlanta.
 These date ideas in Atlanta should totally get you started.
 I’ll be adding more and more to the list as I continue to explore this incredible city which I now call home.